microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/project_rome_overview.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-[Project Rome](https://developer.microsoft.com/en-us/windows/project-rome) is a Microsoft initiative to build a cross-device experiences platform.
-Project Rome enables an app on a local client or service to interact with apps and services on a remote host when the user signs in with the same Microsoft account that they use to sign in on the client device.
-This allows you to program cross-device and cross-platform experiences that are centered around user tasks rather than devices.
+[Project Rome](https://developer.microsoft.com/en-us/windows/project-rome) is a Microsoft initiative to build a platform that enables app developers to build great cross-device experiences.
+Project Rome enables different capabilities that connects different services and client endpoints when the user signs in with the same Microsoft account (MSA account or AAD school/work account).
+This allows you to implement cross-device and cross-platform experiences that are centered around user tasks rather than devices.

-Two key components are exposed via Microsoft Graph to enable these experiences: devices and activities.
+Three key capabilities are exposed via Microsoft Graph from Project Rome to help you enable great cross-device experiences – activities, devices, and notifications.

 ## Activities